DuDoRNet: Learning a Dual-Domain Recurrent Network for Fast MRI Reconstruction with Deep T1 Prior: Abstract

 \section{Abstract}

 \ac{MRI} with multiple protocols is commonly used for diagnosis, but it suffers from a long acquisition time, which yields the image quality vulnerable to say motion artifacts.
-To accelerate, various methods have been proposed to reconstruct full images from undersampled k-space data.
+To accelerate, various methods have been proposed to reconstruct full images from under-sampled k-space data.
 However, these algorithms are inadequate for two main reasons.
 Firstly, aliasing artifacts generated in the image domain are structural and non-local, so that sole image domain restoration is insufficient.
 Secondly, though MRI comprises multiple protocols during one exam, almost all previous studies only employ the reconstruction of an individual protocol using a highly distorted undersampled image as input, leaving the use of fully-sampled short protocol (say T1) as complementary information highly underexplored.
 In this work, we address the above two limitations by proposing a Dual Domain Recurrent Network (DuDoRNet) with deep T1 prior embedded to simultaneously recover k-space and images for accelerating the acquisition of MRI with a long imaging protocol.
 Specifically, a Dilated Residual Dense Network (DRDNet) is customized for dual domain restorations from undersampled MRI data.
-Extensive experiments on different sampling patterns and acceleration rates demonstrate that our method consistently outperforms state-of-the-art methods, and can achieve SSIM up to 0.99 at $6 \times$ acceleration.
+Extensive experiments on different sampling patterns and acceleration rates demonstrate that our method consistently outperforms state-of-the-art methods, and can reconstruct high quality MRI.